yt-project/governance/source/leadership.rst

 requests, when relevant.

-**The Timekeeper** -- The timekeeper helps to keep things running in the yt project in all ways time.
+**The Timekeeper** -- The timekeeper helps to keep things running in the yt project in all ways temporal.
 This involves sending out polls to determine members' availability for meetings, scheduling those meetings, and running or ensuring a member is running a meeting.
 The timekeeper will announce all public meetings on project mailing lists, in the project slack, and, when relevant, on the